cl91/NeptuneOS/readme.md

 eVeRYtHiNg iS a fILe!!!

 ### Cross-compiling
 We use the LLVM toolchain so cross-compiling in theory should simply work without any special handling.
 In practice, on `i386`/`amd64` the linker script for the final seL4 kernel executable relies on features that only the GNU LD linker supports, so we cannot use the LLVM linker (LLD) to link the seL4 kernel.
 This means that you will need the GNU LD cross-linkers for the target triples `i686-pc-linux-gnu` and `x86_64-pc-linux-gnu` installed in the usual place (`/usr/bin`) so `clang` can find them and invoke them correctly when linking the seL4 kernel.
 The PE part of the toolchain is completely self-contained and requires no special handling when cross-compiling (it is already a cross-toolchain because we are targeting Windows on a Linux host).

 Cross-compiling is tested on Archlinux running on Loongarch64 (Loongson 3A5000 processor) with `llvm-14` and seems to generate the correct code.
 Please open an issue if you run into any problem.

-## Architecture
+## Documentations

-The story is that allegedly Windows NT was originally intended to be a microkernel operating system which comprises of a microkernel that implements basic process and memory management as well as IPC, and on top of which a "NT Executive" is implemented.
-The NT Executive is
-...write this later.
-This section is unfinished.
-TODO!
-We hope to demonstrate that with modern progress in microkernel design it is indeed possible to realize the original NT design as an object oriented, message-passing based, client-server model microkernel OS.
+Documentations are located under the `docs` directory.
+For developers and those interested in understanding the inner workings of Neptune OS, read the `Developer-Guide.md` which starts with an architectural overview of the operating system and proceeds to explain the various design decisions of individual OS components.
+It also contains the driver porting guide for those interested in porting drivers from ReactOS.